Gail Tomlinson, MD, PhD

 Dr. Tomlinson received her MD from George Washington University School of Medicine and her PhD in Biochemistry from Duke University.
 She completed an internship and residency at the Children’s National Medical Center in Washington, D.C., and did a research fellowship in cancer genetics at the University of Texas MD Anderson Cancer Center in Houston, followed by a formal fellowship in pediatric hematology-oncology at the University of Texas Southwestern Medical Center in Dallas.
 Dr. Tomlinson was a faculty member at the University of Texas Southwestern Medical Center from 1992 to 2006, where was a tenured Associate Professor and held the Children’s Cancer Fund Distinguished Professorship in Pediatric Oncology Research.
 She currently is the holder of the Greehey Distinguished Chair in Cancer and Genetics.

-GRACIAS Texas Genetic Risk Assessment and Counseling in All South Texas
+GRACIAS Texas: Genetic Risk Assessment for Cancer in All South Texas

-A grant from the Cancer Prevention and Research Institute of Texas has enabled us to provide genetic counseling services to multiple sites in South Texas, including our regional campuses in Laredo and Harlingen.
-The project enabled public and professional education across a broad region of South Texas to provide an individual risk assessment to over 12,000 individuals through personal and family cancer history assessment and provided formal genetic counseling services to more than 1200 individuals, most of whom have undergone molecular genetic testing as part of our program.
+A grant from the Cancer Prevention and Research Institute of Texas enabled us to provide genetic counseling services to multiple sites in South Texas, including our regional sites in Laredo and Harlingen.
+The project enabled public and professional education across a broad region of South Texas to provide an individual risk assessment to over 12,000 individuals through personal and family cancer history assessment and provided formal genetic counseling services to 1575 individuals, most of whom have undergone molecular genetic testing as part of our program.
 Outcomes of this program are currently being summarized and prepared for publication.
 Although this project is concluding in 2021, we continue to provide cancer genetic counseling and testing services to the underserved population across our broad region of South Texas.
 We strive to learn as much as possible about our genetically high-risk population and to address disparities that have existed in this underserved population.

 The pediatric component of the genetic risk assessment is located at University Hospital.
 We provide cancer genetic risk assessment, testing, and surveillance to children and families at high risk of cancer because of genetic predisposition.

-- Genetic Risk Factors and Admixture in Hispanic children with Acute Lymphoblastic Leukemia (ALL) from South Texas and Puerto Rico
+COMING SOON: Genetic Risk Factors and Admixture in Hispanic children with Acute Lymphoblastic Leukemia (ALL) from South Texas and Puerto Rico.

 Christine Aguilar, MD, MPH